 However, many of the claims ended disappointingly for the patients.
 A large majority of the claims resulted in no payments to their claimants, meaning that those patients did not receive compensation.
 Only 24 percent – or a mere 708 claims – resulted in indemnity payments (claimant compensation).
 These payments totaled $266,688,492, which means that on average, each paid claim in 2013 won $376,679.

-These numbers are a reminder that for a medical malpractice claim to be successful, it requires building a strong case and the representation of an experienced lawyer.
+These numbers are a reminder that for a medical malpractice claim to be successful, it requires building a strong case and the representation of an experienced medical malpractice attorney.
 In addition, you want a lawyer who communicates with you on a regular basis.
 You can rely on the Fitch Law Firm LLC to provide you with this kind of legal service.

-Many patients ask: Can I file a medical malpractice claim without a lawyer?
+Many patients ask: Can I file a medical malpractice claim without a medical malpractice lawyer in Columbus?
 The answer is yes, but this is strongly discouraged.
 The complexity of the case and the capabilities of the defense can make it impractical for anyone to proceed without a legal professional.